 MetaTrader 4 vs MetaTrader 5

 Forex & CFD trading is not the same as it was ten years ago.
 Trading platforms surfaced in the late 1990s.
 Back then, we could see various developers producing very special software for trading.
 Those were trading platforms, or the so-called trading terminals.
-They paved the way to the growing popularity of retail trading and offered many people access to financial Forex & CFD trading.
+They paved the way for the growing popularity of retail trading, and offered many people access to financial Forex & CFD trading.

 MT4 is a mobile platform.
 By saying that, we refer to trading not only on the computer, but also on smartphones and tablets.
-MT4 is implemented as form of three different types: desktop, mobile, and browser.
-Both mobile (iOS, Android) and web platform is fully compatible with the desktop terminal.
+MT4 is available for three different formats: desktop, mobile, and browser.
+Both mobile (iOS, Android) and the MetaTrader Webtrader web platform are fully compatible with the desktop terminal.

-As you probably know, the industry is slowly but steadily shifting towards MT5.
-In my opinion, MT5 is the future of retail trading.
-Let's find out what's special about this new, re-vamped platform!
+As you probably know, the industry is slowly but steadily shifting towards MetaTrader 5 (MT5).
+MT5 is arguably the future of retail trading.
+Let's find out what's so special about this revamped platform!

 - Hedging allowed